-- (a) By Standing Order, the Chief Judge will equitably distribute the caseload of the District by allocating each division to one or more judges.
-Cases involving reapportionment, voting rights, campaign finance or disclosure laws, or otherwise relating to elections will be randomly assigned regardless of the division of filing. - (b) The clerk of court maintains an office in each division.
-Offices in the Billings, Butte, Great Falls, and Missoula Divisions are open from 8:00 a.m. to 5:00 p.m.
-Monday through Friday, except federal holidays. - (c) The divisions are as follows: - (1) The BILLINGS DIVISION is the Counties of Big Horn, Carbon, Carter, Custer, Dawson, Fallon, Garfield, Golden Valley, McCone,
+(b) The clerk of court maintains an office in each division.
+Offices in the Billings, Butte, Great Falls, and Missoula Divisions are open to the public from 8:00 a.m. to 5:00 p.m.
+Monday through Friday, except federal holidays.
+The Helena Division office is not open to the public.

-Musselshell, Park, Petroleum, Powder River, Prairie, Richland, Rosebud, Stillwater, Sweetgrass, Treasure, Wheatland, Wibaux, and Yellowstone.
-Court is held at the James F. Battin Courthouse in Billings, Montana.
+- (c) The divisions are as follows: - (1) The BILLINGS DIVISION is the c-ounties of Big Horn, Carbon, Carter, Custer, Dawson, Fallon, Garfield, Golden Valley, McCone, Musselshell, Park, Petroleum, Powder River, Prairie, Richland, Rosebud, Stillwater, Sweetgrass, Treasure, Wheatland, Wibaux, and Yellowstone.
+Court is held at the James F. Battin Courthouse in Billings, Montana. - (2) The BUTTE DIVISION is the c-ounties of Beaverhead, Deer Lodge, Gallatin, Madison, and Silver Bow.
+Court is held at the Mike Mansfield Federal Building and United States Courthouse in Butte, Montana. - (3) The GREAT FALLS DIVISION is the c-ounties of Blaine, Cascade, Chouteau, Daniels, Fergus, Glacier, Hill, Judith Basin, Liberty, Phillips, Pondera, Roosevelt, Sheridan, Teton, Toole, and Valley.
+Court is held at the Missouri River Courthouse in Great Falls, Montana. - (4) The HELENA DIVISION is the c-ounties of Broadwater, Jefferson, Lewis and Clark, Meagher, and Powell.
+Court is held at the Paul G. Hatfield Courthouse in Helena, Montana. - (5) The MISSOULA DIVISION is the cCounties of Flathead, Granite,

-- (2) The BUTTE DIVISION is the Counties of Beaverhead, Deer Lodge, Gallatin, Madison, and Silver Bow.
-Court is held at the Mike Mansfield Federal Building and United States Courthouse in Butte, Montana. - (3) The GREAT FALLS DIVISION is the Counties of Blaine, Cascade, Chouteau, Daniels, Fergus, Glacier, Hill, Judith Basin, Liberty, Phillips, Pondera, Roosevelt, Sheridan, Teton, Toole, and Valley.
-Court is held at the Missouri River Courthouse in Great Falls, Montana. - (4) The HELENA DIVISION is the Counties of Broadwater, Jefferson, Lewis and Clark, Meagher, and Powell.
-Court is held at the Paul G. Hatfield Courthouse in Helena, Montana. - (5) The MISSOULA DIVISION is the Counties of Flathead, Granite, Lake, Lincoln, Mineral, Missoula, Ravalli, and Sanders.
+Lake, Lincoln, Mineral, Missoula, Ravalli, and Sanders.
 Court is held at the Russell Smith Courthouse in Missoula, Montana.